ryangreay/rshell/README.md

 execute them.
 This rshell allows users the ability to combine/chain commands with ; && || onto one line for execution.

 #Instructions
-Compile the code by running,
+Compile the code by running the following command at the base of the rshell repository,
 ````
 make
 ````
-at the base of the rshell repository.
 Run the code by calling the executable
 ````
 bin/rshell
 ````